UniversalDependencies/docs/_misc/brainstorming-pisa-09-18-2017.md

 * The search should be improved so that one can search for examples in the documentation.
 * We should consider having tags for pages to make it easier to find constructions etc.
 * First step should be to define the use cases and then go from there.

-* Working group: Filip Ginter, Dan Zeman, Alexandre Rademaker, Teresa Lynn, Sylvain Kahane, Jenna Kanerva, Marie-Catherine de Marneffe, Sebastian Schuster
+* **Working group**: Filip Ginter, Dan Zeman, Alexandre Rademaker, Teresa Lynn, Sylvain Kahane, Jenna Kanerva, Marie-Catherine de Marneffe, Sebastian Schuster